makin-stuff/APPM2360---Intro-to-DiffEQ-and-Linear-Alg/README.md

 # APPM2360---Intro-to-DiffEQ-and-Linear-Alg

-This is a collection of projects I coded in MATLAB for my Differential equations class in Fall 2016.
+This is a collection of projects I coded with a partner in MATLAB for my Differential equations class in Fall 2016.